 Translational Pharmacology Unit

-The biggest challenge you have and how you have overcome it?
+What was the biggest challenge you have encountered at work and how did you overcome it?

 What do you like most about CPR?

-Research autonomy and the friendly work environment are what I love most.
-We are well resourced to test our research hypothesis and the autonomy to design our experiments allows us to stretch our ideas and think out of the box.
-To me, these are the key elements that drive innovation and I am glad to be in this privileged environment.
+The research autonomy and friendly work environment are what I love most about working at CPR.
+We are well resourced to test our research hypothesis and have the autonomy to design experiments that allows us to stretch our ideas and think out of the box.
+To me, these are the key elements that drive innovation and I’m glad to be in this privileged environment.